 This is a three-part story.
 The first part explains the events leading up to the fire and describes the real people it impacted.
-The second part will tell the story of the disaster and its aftermath for those involved.
+The second part will tell the story of the disaster.
+The third part deals with its aftermath.

 As it was situated in Mayfair and patronised by the aristocracy, one might assume that the hotel was a little gold mine and that the Raggetts were comfortably off, but this does not seem to have been the case.
-William had appeared in the bankruptcy courts on numerous occasions, and in order to protect their limited assets the Raggetts told the courts that Ann was the legal proprietor of the hotel.
-They owed the hotel’s owner, William Abbott of Portsea House in Southampton, a staggering one thousand pounds for four years’ rent.
-These days this sum would be closer to eighty thousand.
+William had appeared in the bankruptcy courts on numerous occasions, and, in order to protect their limited assets, the Raggetts told the courts that Ann was the legal proprietor of the hotel.
+They owed the hotel’s owner, William Abbott of Portsea House in Southampton, a staggering £1,000 for four years’ rent.
+These days this sum would be closer to £80,000.

-The hotel was filling up, for the London “season” was at its height ,and the aristocracy were flocking to town for balls, assemblies and concerts.
-Queen Victoria would turn twenty-six on Saturday the 24th of May, and on the afternoon of the following Tuesday, which was her official birthday, she would preside over the “Queen’s Drawing Room”, a ceremony at which foreign ambassadors were received and debutantes presented.
+The hotel was filling up, for the London ‘season’ was at its height ,and the aristocracy were flocking to town for balls, assemblies and concerts.
+Queen Victoria would turn twenty-six on Saturday 24 May, and on the afternoon of the following Tuesday, which was her official birthday, she would preside over the ‘Queen’s Drawing Room’, a ceremony at which foreign ambassadors were received and debutantes presented.

-On Friday the 23rd of May a Mr Richard Poole King arrived at Raggett’s from Bristol together his wife Penelope and his sister Elizabeth.
+On Friday 23 May a Mr Richard Poole King arrived at Raggett’s from Bristol together his wife and sister.
 King, who was forty-six, and had been Mayor of Bristol the previous year, was a wealthy merchant from a family with trading interests in Africa.
-His wife, the daughter of a Shropshire mine owner, may have been missing her own beloved twelve-year-old daughter, who remained at home — the only one of their four children to survive infancy.
-King’s sister, who was forty, was unmarried.
+His wife Penelope, the daughter of a Shropshire mine owner, may have been missing her own beloved twelve-year-old daughter, who remained at home — the only one of their four children to survive infancy.
+His sister Elizabeth was forty and unmarried.
 She had a large fortune of her own, but she had lived for years with their elderly parents, who by now were deceased.

-The Kings had the best accommodation the hotel could provide, made up of a first-floor drawing room facing the street, with bedrooms behind and rooms upstairs for a servant.
+The Kings had the best accommodation the hotel could provide, made up of a first-floor drawing room facing the street with bedrooms behind and rooms upstairs for a servant.
 They were accompanied by a large chest of plate and their footman.
-The footman’s name was Benjamin Rich.
-Born in Somerset he was twenty-two years old, and was probably tall and good-looking, as footmen were usually chosen for their appearance.
-Although the Kings were exceedingly well-off, and were favourably thought of in Bristol, they would not have been regarded as among the first rank of society, for they had made their fortune from trade.
+The footman’s name was Benjamin Rich, who was twenty-two years old and came from Somerset.
+He was probably tall and good-looking as footmen were usually chosen for their appearance.
+Although the Kings were exceedingly well-off and were favourably thought of in Bristol, they would not have been regarded as among the first rank of society, for they had made their fortune from trade.
 In all likelihood the more aristocratic hotel guests would have dismissed them as nouveaux riches.

-During the afternoon of Monday the 26th of May Mrs Susan Constantia Round arrived from Brighton.
-With her were her daughter Constantia Catherine Anne and a maid by the name of Mrs Devonshire.
+During the afternoon of Monday 26 May Mrs Susan Constantia Round arrived from Brighton.
+With her were her daughter, Constantia Catherine Anne, and a maid by the name of Mrs Devonshire.
 To Mrs Round’s irritation her preferred hotel, the rather smarter Mivart’s, which later became Claridge’s, was completely full.
 Fortunately accommodation was available at Raggett’s, and so she was given a first-floor drawing room at the back of the hotel, a second-floor sitting room and second-floor bedrooms.
 These were a compromise: the best rooms were already reserved.

 Later that day Elizabeth Anne, the Countess of Huntingdon, arrived at Raggett’s from Ireland, where her family had estates in County Waterford and Galway.
-With her was her son Francis Power Plantagenet, who was known by his courtesy title of Lord Hastings, and her mother Mrs Power.
-Her husband Francis Theophilus Henry Hastings, the 13th Earl of Huntingdon, was at the hotel to greet them.
-They had invitations to the Drawing Room, and to a ball, and to other festivities, and they had brought with them over three thousand pounds’ worth of the Countess’s extensive jewellery collection and trunks stuffed with fine court clothes.
+With her was her son, Francis Power Plantagenet, who was known by his courtesy title of Lord Hastings, and her mother, Mrs Power.
+Her husband, Francis Theophilus Henry Hastings, the 13th Earl of Huntingdon, was at the hotel to greet them.
+They had invitations to the Drawing Room and a ball and other festivities, and they had brought with them over £3,000 worth of the Countess’s extensive jewellery collection and trunks stuffed with fine court clothes.
 They had taken a first-floor drawing room at the front of the hotel and first-floor bedrooms for themselves and Mrs Power.
 Their three-year-old son and his nursemaid, Mrs Anne Jones, would share a room on the second floor.